System integration for beginners: How to make your programs understand each other

 Ask for a test!

-How system integration works (without technicalities)
+How system integration works (without getting technical)

-In an integrated company, this event triggers an automatic flow: the order leaves the sales channel, reaches the system that manages inventory, is reflected in billing and leaves traceability for follow-up.
+In an integrated company, this event triggers an automatic flow: the order leaves the sales channel, reaches the system that manages inventory, is reflected in billing, and provides traceability for follow-up.
 In our article on retail system integration we summarize it in a practical way: The integration allows orders to flow automatically from e-commerce to ERP, from ERP to logistics system and from there to the customer.

-Pero integrate systems It's not just moving information from point A to point B. It's also adjusting it so that the destination understands it.
+But integrating systems It's not just moving information from point A to point B. It's also adjusting it so that the destination understands it.
 On our page of Universal Connection Let's explain what Weavee offers you real-time data transformation, ensuring that the information is automatically adjusted and validated.
 The real value of this layer is not just “connecting A to B”, but automate workflows and maintain real-time data synchronization between connected systems.

 That's why, at Weavee, we're not just talking about invisible cables between software: we're talking about a central layer that connects, transforms, orchestrates and monitors.
 We centralize information, eliminate manual processes and guarantee accurate data for reliable decisions.